During Microsoft Ignite in November 2021, Azure Sentinel is now called Microsoft Sentinel.

 A simple invitation and redemption process lets partners use their own credentials to access your company’s resources.
 As part of your identity governance effort, you need to monitor closely who is inviting external users and then make sure you have an access review policy in place to delete and remove those users if access is not needed anymore on a regular basis.

-In this article, I will walk you through how to create an analytic rule in Azure Sentinel that will trigger an alert when an administrator invites a guest user to your Azure AD tenant, and then automatically runs a security playbook to inform the organization’s Security Operation Center (SOC) team.
+In this article, we will walk you through how to create an analytic rule in Azure Sentinel that will trigger an alert when an administrator invites a guest user to your Azure AD tenant, and then automatically runs a security playbook to inform the organization’s Security Operation Center (SOC) team.

 To follow this article, you need to have the following: